Middle School Mathematics Endorsement

 - 3 semester hours of coursework in educational psychology focusing on the developmental characteristics of early adolescents and the role of the middle grade teacher in assessment, coordination, and referral of students to health and social services.

-NOTE: Consult your OME advisor to be sure you have the latest information regarding certification or endorsement.
-Certifications and endorsements are always subject to the most recent legislation and regulations (i.e., there is no 'grandfathering').
+NOTE: Consult your OME advisor to be sure you have the latest information regarding licensure or endorsement.
+Licenses and endorsements are always subject to the most recent legislation and regulations (i.e., there is no 'grandfathering').